MauraSlavin/fitness/README.md

         - description (string, required)
         - unit (string, required - defaults to 1 in Javascript code)
         - reps (number, defaults to 1)

-## Technologies used
-Other technologies used:

-    - Express
-    - jQuery
-    - Html
-    - Bootstrap
-    - CSS